Skip to content

 We use biotin, also known as vitamin B7 or vitamin H, to convert fats, carbs, and proteins into energy.
 We also need it for gene expression and regulation, and for cell signaling.

 Ironically, we don’t usually think of this nutrient when it comes to any of these body functions.
 Biotin has a reputation of being helpful in the prevention and treatment of hair loss, brittle nails, or skin problems.
-This is mostly because deficiency of this vitamin can cause these problems, so there is an assumption that treating the deficiency would eliminate them.
+This is due to its role in keratin production, the protein that is a key component of hair, skin and nails.
+In fact, a B7 deficiency can cause these issues, so there is an assumption that treating the deficiency would eliminate them.
 But, what happens if the cause isn’t a biotin deficiency?
+See what studies reveal in our Important things to know section below.

 Missing Information